 Our extensive grounds include a grass oval, native bush area, vast vegetable patches and orchard, a natural grass amphitheatre and two asphalt basketball courts including four square and down ball areas.

-Over the past three years art installations of; a super adobe house, an Australian animal bush log, a stainless steel sculpture and a mosaic commemorative trail honouring the First World War veterans has enhanced the overall appearance of our grounds.
+Over the years, art installations including a super adobe house, an Australian animal bush log, a stainless steel sculpture and a mosaic commemorative trail honouring the First World War veterans have enhanced the overall appearance of our grounds.

 You are most welcome to arrange an appointment to visit the school during school times.
-The Year 6 school ambassadors along with me will escort your through the school and answer any questions you may have about school programs, the culture of the school, school policies and student health and well-being.
+The Year 6 school ambassadors along with me will escort your through the school (when it is covid-safe to do so!) and answer any questions you may have about school programs, the culture of the school, school policies and student health and well-being.